Engineering Building Virtual Tours

 • 23,000-square-foot National Instruments Student Project Center, home to Texas Inventionworks

-• Advising services, career center, student organization suite and student life offices, study abroad office, Women in Engineering and Equal Opportunity in Engineering programs
+• Advising services, career center, student organization suite, student life offices and study abroad office

 • 299-seat Mulva Conference Center and Auditorium